kwant-project/kwant/INSTALL.rst

 ===================

 The setup script of Kwant has to know how to link against LAPACK & BLAS, and, optionally, MUMPS.
-Be default it will assume that LAPACK and BLAS can be found under their usual names.
+By default it will assume that LAPACK and BLAS can be found under their usual names.
 MUMPS will be not linked against by default, except on Debian-based systems when the package ``libmumps-scotch-dev`` is installed.